 - Monitor your blood glucose more often than you usually do.
-If you're not sure how often, ask your health care provider before you travel.
+If you're not sure how often, ask your doctor before you travel.

 - Stay as close to your usual schedule as much as possible.
 Check the time settings on your meter and pump.
 Change if needed.